 What is the average salary for construction managers?

-According to the U.S. Bureau of Labor Statistics, the median annual salary for construction managers in 2020 was $97,180.
+According to the U.S. Bureau of Labor Statistics, the median annual salary for construction managers earn $97,180.
 Additionally, they have opportunities for career advancement, with potential to become project managers, executives, or even start their own firms.

-Additionally, U.S. News and World report ranks Construction Management No. 1 in construction-related careers.
+Additionally, U.S. News and World report ranks Construction Management No. 1 in related careers.